 This is part II of the Vikatgad trek series.
-Part I can be found here.
+Read Part 1.

 The rock patch has two levels, one is about 8 feet high and the second is another 7 feet but with a wedge between two rocks at 5 feet from the ledge.
 There’s a half foothold to plant your feet while climbing the first level and then you have pull yourself up the second level on the strength of your shoulders.

 NOTE: Carrying a chord/rope would be a good idea if you are attempting the rock patch during monsoons when the rocks are slippery.

 Mansi & Ruchit had scaled the rock without much problem and soon Shruti followed them.
 Later on we came to know that the people who were waiting for others to come up the rock patch made constructive use of their time by calling 911 from INDIA to call for help!!
 100 dial kiya to samajh ata hai but 911?!?
 Indian help par bharosa hi nahi! 😉 😛

 A little help with the feet placement and Persis was up the rock patch.
 I climbed up the second level after handing over the bags to Ruchit who went on ahead to find the route to the caves along with others.
 Aparna followed me up the rock with a helping hand and then started the most epic portion of the trek- helping Omkar up the rock! 😉